tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 capabilities.
 Transactions are initiated through `tidesdb_txn_begin()` for writes or `tidesdb_txn_begin_read()` for read-only operations, with a single transaction capable of operating atomically across multiple column families.
-The system implements read committed isolation, where read transactions see a consistent snapshot via copy-on-write without blocking writers.
+The system implements **READ COMMITTED** isolation for point reads (`tidesdb_txn_get`), where reads see the latest committed data, and **snapshot isolation** for iterators (`tidesdb_iter_new`), where iterators see a consistent point-in-time view via reference counting on SSTables and copy-on-write on memtables.
+Read transactions don't block writers.
 Write transactions acquire exclusive locks per column family only during commit, ensuring atomicity--all operations succeed together or automatically rollback on failure.
 Transactions support read-your-own-writes semantics, allowing